juharris/dotnet-OptionsProvider/README.md

 {
     void DoSomething(...)
     {
-        MyConfiguration options = optionsProvider.GetOptions<MyConfiguration>("config", ["A"]);
+        MyConfiguration options = optionsProvider.GetOptions<MyConfiguration>("myConfig", ["A"]);
-        // `options` be a result of merging the default values from appsettings.json, then applying Configurations/feature_A.json
+        // `options` will be a result of merging the default values from appsettings.json, then applying Configurations/feature_A.json
         // because "a" is an alias for feature_A.json and aliases are case-insensitive.
     }
 }